XBraid/xbraid/docs/Abstract.md

 significant speedup in comparison to sequential time marching on modern architectures.

-It is **strongly recommended** that you read [Parallel Time Integration with Multigrid](https://computation-rnd.llnl.gov/linear_solvers/pubs/mgritPaper-2013.pdf) before proceeding.
+It is **strongly recommended** that you also read [Parallel Time Integration with Multigrid](https://computation-rnd.llnl.gov/linear_solvers/pubs/mgritPaper-2013.pdf) after reading the @ref intro.
+It is a more in depth discussion of the algorithm and associated experiments.